-Open Hours: Autumn, Winter and Spring Quarters are Monday through Thursday 9:00 am-3:30 pm (the Museum is closed Summer Quarter and during University holidays and breaks) and by appointment
+Open Hours: Autumn and Spring Semesters are Monday through Friday 9:00 am-4:00 pm, except for Wednesday, when it closes at 3:00 pm (the Museum is closed Summer Quarter and during University holidays and breaks) and by appointment

 The artifacts in the collection of the Museum have been donated by private individuals to OSU over the years.
 They are now brought together here for display, study, and educational purposes.

 The collection is especially strong in prehistoric pottery from Cyprus, probably because a now-unknown donor acquired them together and presented them to the University.

 Pottery from all periods, however, is displayed, from Neolithic (ca. 4000 BC) to the recent past (19th century AD).
 In addition, the Museum displays iron tools and weapons, examples of ancient writing, religious objects, and artifacts used in the construction of lavish Roman-period buildings.

 View of the interior of the Museum, with the desk in the center for work on Museum artifacts or discussion with students.

 One of the display cases presents material in chronological order, much the way it would be found in an archaeological excavation